cuba/PiuPiu/README.md

     }
     .error { error in
         // This method is always invoked on the main queue.

-        // Handles any errors during the request process,
-        // including all request creation errors and anything
-        // thrown in the `then` or `success` callbacks. if let responseError = error as?
-ResponseError {
-            print(responseError)
-        } else if let httpError = error as?
-HTTPError {
-            print(httpError.statusCode.localizedDescription)
-        }
     }
     .completion {
         // The completion callback is guaranteed to be called once